 Community Services

-To make an appointment or to ask questions, contact Sejung (spark@hamkaecenter.org / 571-519-6939) or fill out the request form.
+To make an appointment or to ask questions about the naturalization process or DACA renewals, contact Sejung Park (spark@hamkaecenter.org, 571-519-6939 TTY 711) or fill out the request form.

 FAQswhat to do if your DACA is delayed or expiring

-Health & Dental Services Referrals
+Health Access Services

 All services are free and limited to Virginia residents.
 We have trained staff who can help with:

-The next Open Enrollment Period begins November 1, 2023 and ends January 15, 2024.
+The next Open Enrollment Period begins November 1, 2024 and ends January 15, 2025.
 Medicaid/FAMIS applications are available year-round.

-To make an appointment with us, email services@hamkaecenter.org, call 703-256-2208, TTY 711, or fill out the request form.
+To make an appointment with us, contact Savinna An (san@hamkaecenter.org / 703-783-7873 TTY 711), or fill out the request form.

 FAQs

-To make an appointment or to ask questions, contact Soyoung (syoon@hamkaecenter.org / 571-325-9336) or fill out the request form.
+To make an appointment, contact Soyoung Yoon (syoon@hamkaecenter.org / 571-325-9336 TTY 711 / Kakaotalk: Smallbiz-Hamkae) or fill out the request form.

 download flyer